HRL Community Living Standards

 Chalking at the University is permitted in certain designated sidewalk locations and only for the purpose of announcing campus activities, events, or meetings of registered student organizations or University sponsorships.
 Read more information on chalking.

 DESTRUCTION OF PROPERTY

-Residents are prohibited from vandalizing, damaging, defacing, or destroying University property or property of others.
+Residents are prohibited from vandalizing, damaging, defacing, tampering with, or destroying University property or property of others.
 Intentional, reckless and/or unauthorized damage to or destruction of University property or the personal property of another is prohibited.
 Any damages to the community will be charged to the individual(s) who caused the damage, or may be charged to all residents who live in that community.

-Conduct which disrupts the orderly administration or functioning of the University or any of its activities is prohibited.
+Conduct which interferes with the orderly administration or functioning of the University or any of its activities is prohibited.
 This includes, but is not limited to; throwing items in the hallways, bouncing balls, engaging in horseplay or creating a health or safety hazard.
 Riding a bike or scooter, skateboarding, rollerblading and other sports are prohibited indoors.
 Possessing, storing or using any motor-driven or electric vehicle inside residential buildings is also prohibited, except for assistive devices utilized by a person with a disability.
 The use of devices such as laser pointers with the purpose or result of causing irritation, injury or anger is not permitted.
 Additional prohibited behavior includes, but is not limited to, public nudity, urinating in public, screaming or yelling, and sexual activity in common areas.
 Common areas include, but are not limited to, bathrooms, lounges and kitchens.